webplatform/docs/tutorials/speed_best_practices/index.md

 ==Tip 2: Use CSS Transitions instead of JavaScript animation==

 CSS Transitions give you an attractive visual transition between two states.
-Most style properties can be transitioned, like manipulating the text-shadow, position, background or color.
+Most style properties can be transitioned, like manipulating the text-shadow, position, background, or color.
 You can use transitions into pseudo-selector states like <code><nowiki>:hover</nowiki></code> or from HTML5 forms, <code><nowiki>:invalid</nowiki></code> and <code><nowiki>:valid</nowiki></code> ([http://bradshawenterprises.com/tests/formdemo.php example with form validation states]).
 But they're much more powerful and can be triggered when you add any class to an element.

 <pre>
  div.box {